If you have any further questions regarding LEED credentials, please contact CaGBC Education.

 Back to top

 Online exams can now be scheduled for the LEED Green Associate and LEED AP credential exams – learn more here.
-Note that if you have already scheduled your exam at a Prometric test centre, you must cancel your original appointment by visiting prometric.com/gbci.
+Please confirm whether in-person exams are available near you by visiting the Prometic website here.
+Note that if you have already scheduled your exam at a Prometric test centre but want to take it online, you must cancel your original appointment by visiting prometric.com/gbci.

 Have more questions?
 Contact us.